nsupdate-info/nsupdate.info/DEVELOPMENT.md

 # Run tests

-Tests need to run inside Docker because they depend on specific bind9 config on 127.0.0.1:53.
+Tests need to run inside Docker because they depend on a bind9 nameserver running a specific configuration on 127.0.0.1:53.

-1. Build the docker image using: `docker build -t nsupdate scripts/docker/` once
+1. Build the docker image once, using: `docker build -t nsupdate scripts/docker/`
 2. Then run tests via `docker run --dns 127.0.0.1 -v $PWD:/app nsupdate`